On-Page SEO Checklist for 2026: A 60-Step Process for Modern Search and AI

 1.Initial Business Analysis

-Website, market, country, products overview, commercial model
+Website, market, country, product overview, commercial model

-2.Competitor Analysis
+3.Competitor Analysis

 Identify direct competitors, SERP competitors, and dominant page types

-3.Objectives and SEO Priorities
+4.Objectives and SEO Priorities

 Define: